Traffic light: Auditory and tactile signals

-In some jurisdictions such as Australia, pedestrian lights are associated with a sound device, for the benefit of blind and visually impaired pedestrians.
+In some jurisdictions, such as Australia, pedestrian lights are associated with a sound device to benefit blind and visually impaired pedestrians.
 These make a slow beeping sound when the pedestrian lights are red and a continuous buzzing or fast beeping sound when the lights are green.
 In the Australian States of Queensland, New South Wales, Victoria, and Western Australia, the sound is produced in the same unit as the push buttons.
 In a circle above the button on a PB/5 crossing, the sound is produced and can be felt along with a raised arrow that points in the direction to walk.

 This system of assistive technology is also widely used at busy intersections in Canadian cities.
 In the United Kingdom, the Puffin crossings and their predecessor, the Pelican crossing, will make a fast beeping sound to indicate that it is safe to cross the road.
-The beeping sound is disabled during the nighttime so as not to disturb any nearby residents.
+The beeping sound is disabled at night to avoid disturbing nearby residents.

 In some states in the United States, at some busy intersections, buttons will make a beeping sound for blind people.
 When the light changes, a speaker built into the button will play a recording to notify blind people that it is safe to cross.
-When the signal flashes red, the recording will start to count down with the countdown timer.
-In several countries such as New Zealand, technology also allows deaf and blind people to feel when lights have changed to allow safe crossing.
-A small pad, housed within an indentation in the base of the box housing the button mechanism, moves downwards when the lights change to allow crossing.
-This is designed to be felt by anyone waiting to cross who has limited ability to detect sight or sound.
+When the signal flashes red, the recording will start the countdown timer.
+In several countries, such as New Zealand, technology also allows deaf and blind people to feel when lights have changed to allow safe crossing.
+A small pad, housed in an indentation in the base of the box containing the button mechanism, moves downward when the lights change to allow crossing.
+This is designed to be felt by anyone waiting to cross who has limited ability to detect visual or auditory cues.

-In Japan, a traffic light emits an electronic sound that mimics the sound of birdsong to help the visually impaired.
-Some traffic lights fix the order and type of sound so that they can tell which direction is a green light.
+In Japan, traffic lights emit an electronic sound that mimics birdsong to help the visually impaired.
+Some traffic lights fix the order and type of sounds so they can tell which direction has a green light.
 In general, "Piyo" (peep) and "Piyo-piyo", which is a small bird call, and "Kakkō" and "Ka-kakkō", which is a cuckoo call, are associated with this system.
 Some pedestrian crossings in Lithuania make a slow beeping sound indicating that the traffic light is about to turn off.